Feeling lonely and isolated as a teenager: a parent’s guide

 There might not be a straightforward way or answer to help your child, but just making sure they know you love and care about them can help.
 Let them know they can trust you and that you’re always there for them.
 You can ask your child if there’s something you can do that will help them.

 If you think your teen is lonely or they’ve told you they feel this way, it might help to let them know that they aren’t alone in experiencing this.
-Below are some tips for your teenager to help them cope with and deal with loneliness.
+Below are some tips for your teenager to help them deal with loneliness.

-- Think about what’s making you feel lonely and if there is something you can do that might help you feel better.
+- Think about what’s making you feel lonely –and if there’s something you could do that might help you feel better.

 - If you feel able to, join a social club, music or drama group, or a sports team.